hattori-lab/SACRA/README.md

 - The options for using this step is below.
     - `XX` : Minimum alignment coverage length threshold (default: 100bp).
-    - `XX` : Minimum length of alignment start/end position from terminus of query or subject reads (default: 50bp).
+    - `XX` : Minimum terminal length of unaligned region of PARs (default: 50bp).
 For obtaining the PARs, the alignment with start/end position within this threshold from the query or subject read terminus are removed.
     - `XX` : Mimimum depth of PARs (default: 5).
     - `XX` : Alignment identity threshold (default: 75%).